McGill-NLP/FaithDial/README.md

 # FaithDial: A Faithful Benchmark for Information-Seeking Dialogue

 This repository hosts the code and pre-trained models for our paper [FaithDial: A Faithful Benchmark for Information-Seeking Dialogue](https://arxiv.org/pdf/2204.10757.pdf).
-Also, it hosts the data annotations for our NAACL paper [On the origin of hallucination in dialogue systems](https://arxiv.org/pdf/2204.07931.pdf).
+Also, it hosts the data annotations for our NAACL paper [On the origin of hallucination in dialogue systems](https://aclanthology.org/2022.naacl-main.387/).
 For more information, please visit the [project page](https://mcgill-nlp.github.io/FaithDial/).

 <!-- Thanks for your interest in our repo! -->
 <!-- We were inspired by SimCSE to organize this repo! 🖖 -->

 **************************** **Updates** ****************************
+* 7/30: We released the code for FaithCritic and uploaded [our model](https://huggingface.co/McGill-NLP/roberta-large-faithcritic) to :hugs: Hub.
 * 4/25: We released the [FaithDial paper](https://arxiv.org/abs/2204.10757) and launched the [project page](https://mcgill-nlp.github.io/FaithDial/).
 Check them out!
-* 4/15: We released [our paper](https://arxiv.org/abs/2204.07931), to appear at NAACL 2022!
+* 4/15: We released [our paper](https://aclanthology.org/2022.naacl-main.387/), to appear at NAACL 2022!

 ## Quick Links